We’ve got something to get off our chests: following baseline data security regulations doesn’t automatically equal top-notch security.

 What you probably don’t know is that the government-mandated requirements you are meeting does almost nothing for you, unless you also tailor these requirements to the needs of your organization’s risk management profile.
 But this is a painstaking task requires both a survey of the current regulatory environment and a practical cost/benefit analysis.

 Even if you are up-to-date on compliance standards, the only thing you’ve really avoided are government fines for another year.
 And if you think being compliant means your data is safe, (we hate to say it) but you have another thing coming.

-Below is a curated list of some of the challenges your association will face in 2020.
+Below is a curated list of some of the challenges your association will face in the years ahead.